-- Each mechanical control measure is adequately supported by relevant systems within the SMS and mechanical standards, within the specific area of the underground coal mine. - Support the implementation of specific control measures. - Advanced contingency planning within the underground coal mine. - Demonstrate up-to-date knowledge of emerging health and safety issues in underground coal mines. - System for monitoring the performance of control measures. - Performance indicators to identify effectiveness and failure of control measures. - Corrective actions in the event of failure of controls and in the event of the indicators not meeting performance targets. - Follow-up action items to close any gaps. - Relevant equipment as per activities to be used in the underground coal mine, such as firefighting.
+- Each mechanical control measure is adequately supported by relevant systems within the SMS and mechanical standards, within the specific area of the mine. - Support the implementation of specific control measures. - Develop contingency plans. - System for monitoring the performance of control measures. - Performance indicators to identify effectiveness and failure of control measures.

+• Corrective actions in the event of failure of controls and in the event of the indicators not meeting performance targets.

+- Follow-up action items to close any gaps. - Relevant equipment as per activities to be undertaken in the mine, such as firefighting.